migupl/vanilla-js-web-component-leaflet-geojson/README.md

 }
 ```

-The optional attribute *allows-add-marker* triggers the 'x-leaflet-map:marker-pointed-out' event on [adding a new marker](#adding-a-marker-to-the-map). **Nothing is added to the map**.
+The optional attribute *allows-add-marker* triggers the 'x-leaflet-geojson-map:marker-added' event on [adding a new marker](#adding-a-marker-to-the-map). **Nothing is added to the map**.

 You can set a custom text for the confirm action using the attribute *add-marker-custom-text*, otherwise the default value is 'Click to getting the map coordinates of this point at'.
 Latitude and longitude are always added.